Rahil63/Variant_Calling/README.md

 ```
 The varscan pipeline will then create a folder ./VCF and several subfolders, where the final variants that passed the fpfilter will be present in ./VCF/processSomatic/VCF_High_Confidence/fpfilter_passed, split by chromosome.

+## Filter_VCF_Common.sh
+This is a script that reads a VCF file and then uses the Ensemble Variant Effect Predictor together with dbSNP151 to remove variants that have either a MAF in the 1KG greater 1 or an AF for ALT in TOPMED greater 1%.